Paavlex/backend/README.md

 The backend is capable of creating new players, giving information about players and about caches, and traveling items.

-The backend is also able to create orders for new caches, those are saved in the _objednavky_ folder, orsers are saved in .txt and contain a dictionary of needed information
+The backend is also able to create orders for new caches, those are saved in the _objednavky_ folder, orders are saved in .txt and contain a dictionary of needed information